-David Farrer, MA QC, who is a Foundation Governor, is both an Old Elizabethan and a former teacher at Queen Elizabeth’s School.
+David Farrer, MA QC, is both an Old Elizabethan and a former teacher at Queen Elizabeth’s School.

 A pupil at QE from 1954–1961, he was awarded an Open Scholarship to Downing College, Cambridge, where he read Part I in Modern Languages, Part II in Law and gained a post-graduate LLB in Public and Private International Law.

 He taught Modern Languages at the School from 1965–1967 and was then called to the Bar.